Seppli11/ZHAW-Summary/summaries/24FS/CCP2/3_Kubernetes.md

 ![image-20240306094449110](./res/Kubernetes/image-20240306094449110.png)

 On the master node(s) the API server is used by the worker to know what to do and by kubectl. etcd is used as the storage for configuration.
 The scheduler selects on which node a pod runs.
-The controller manager is the beating heart of kubernetes and core controllers, such as the ReplicationController or DaemonSet controller, run it it.
+The controller manager is the beating heart of kubernetes and core controllers, such as the ReplicationController or DaemonSet controller, run on it.

-On the work node, kubelet manages the containers of the local worker.
+On the worker node, kubelet manages the containers of the local worker.
 It receives its commands from the API server. `kube-proxy` manages the network of the worker.

 The load balancer is managed by the provider and external to the cluster (The ingress could be run on the cluster).